 Nine years ago, I jumped into the world of FIRST Robotics searching for a way to help students engage with big problems that have an infinite number of solutions.
 I wanted to create learning opportunities where students could authentically engineer, make mistakes, learn well beyond a typical classroom, and be required to collaborate for success.
 Early on, we struggled to organize student design ideas and manage the development process required to build a complex robot.
 This led to a lot of wasted time, wasted materials, and delays in our timeline.
 Over time, we have found a student design process using Onshape that not only elevates their designs but, also clearly teaches an engineering process along the way.

 We have now been using Onshape for five years and have never looked back.
 Honestly speaking, we made the switch wondering if we would be able to accomplish as much as we had before with the previous CAD system.
 But we found a remarkable increase in student participation and production.
 More students now have a direct hand in designing parts.
-Every student (and mentor) has an accurate picture of the final robot and a unified vision for the robot, which is a huge priority when time is short and many minds are involved.
+Every student (and mentor) has an accurate picture of building the final robot and a unified vision for the robot, which is a huge priority when time is short and many minds are involved.
 Most importantly, it has helped us create a process and system of organization to support a typically chaotic and fast-paced season.

 In our ninth season and coming off the heels of pandemic-related closures, our students wondered if we could manage to come back together as a solid performing team like before.
-Confidence in the program was at an all-time low and frankly, the student's confidence in themselves was not much better.
+Confidence in the program in STEM robotics was at an all-time low and frankly, the student's confidence in themselves was not much better.
 Because of an almost two-year stop to in-person meetings, most had never touched Onshape before except for four returning students.